Hancocks, home of the classic signet ring

 Signet rings are one of the oldest and most traditional types of jewellery known.
 They have been made and worn for thousands of years and craftsmanship has always played a key role in creating these jewels.

-From the earliest methods of fashioning metal and stone to todays more sophisticated techniques what remains is the incredible skill it takes to hand carve gold, platinum and gemstones with finely rendered, detailed designs.
+From the earliest methods of fashioning metal and stone to todays more sophisticated techniques what remains is the incredible skill it takes to hand carve gold signet rings, platinum signet rings and gemstone signet rings with finely rendered, detailed designs.

 Our workshop has decades of experience in these time-honoured traditions and all our signet rings are meticulously crafted here in the U.K.